 As the coastline of Seopjikoji was formed by a volcanic eruption, volcanic rock is present everywhere on the edges of the coast.
 You can get close to it and even climb on it.

-On the way you will also pass by a distinctive pile of stones that form a square.
+On the way, you will also pass by a distinctive pile of stones that form a square.
 It was from here that, during the Joseon period, smoke signals were emitted, which were used to communicate over long distances.
 There were several on the island, making it possible to relay messages and quickly notify if the enemy was approaching.

-The perfect view of Seongsan Ilchulbong Peak
+2. Enjoy the perfect view of Seongsan Ilchulbong Peak

-If there is one image to remember from Jeju, it’s the view of Seongsan Ilchulbong.
-This volcanic Rocky Mountain, formed thousands of years ago by underwater eruptions, is one of the symbol of Jeju.
 Its position – in the east – has earned it its name, which literally means “the peak of sunrise that looks like a fortress”.
 Not only it is possible to climb there to discover its pristine crater 600 meters in diameter, but it is even strongly recommended to do it at dawn to admire the rising sun.

 From Seopjikoji, you can simply admire the beauty of this iconic mountain of Jeju.

-Go horse riding
+3. Try horse riding

 Seopjikoji is also known for its horses that you can admire grazing on the grass but also for its fields of rapeseed flowers.
 It makes this trail even more beautiful and relaxing.

-Candy house
+4. Check out the Candy house

 A few years ago this building looked like a church.
 It had served as a backdrop for a few films and dramas.
 They kept the structure and made it into a café that is reminiscent of the Hansel and Gretel tale.
-The church was much nicer however…

 Halfway through the walk, you will see the coastal lighthouse.
 It is built on a hill to protect it from the gusts of wind that can blow very hard on the island.
 Next to the lighthouse, you can observe the Seonbawi Rock.
-Rock formed by volcanic lava.
+Rock is formed by volcanic lava.
 This is where the magma was ejected from during the eruption.

 Most people would then turn back after the lighthouse.
 However, you can continue and go around the entire island, which we did.

 The reason we decided to continue, is that we could see a very modern building a bit further from the lighthouse.
 It looked like a glass house.
 We then learned that the architect is the renowned Tadao Ando, whose concrete architecture was designed to blend in with the surroundings.
-From the cafe the view of Seongsan Ilchulbong peak is stunning.
+From the cafe the view of Seongsan Ilchulbong Peak is stunning.

 This place also hosts a museum (Genius Loci and Bonte Museum), the experience is surely extraordinary.